sensiolabs/GotenbergBundle/README.md

 ### PDF

-You can generate a PDF locally from URL, HTML and Markdown.
+You can generate a PDF locally from URL, HTML, Markdown or any Office files.

 #### URL